AngelCajas/GV2050-Wiki/content/docs/Chapter5/_index.md

 ---
 date: "2018-09-09T00:00:00Z"
-icon: book-reader
+icon: book
 icon_pack: fas
-linktitle: Chapter 2
+linktitle: Chapter 5
-summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
+summary: Learn how to use Wowchemy's docs layout for publishing online courses, software documentation, and tutorials.
-title: Chapter 2
+title: Chapter 5
 type: book
-weight: 2
+weight: 5
 ---

 ## Flexibility

+Document everything!

 This feature can be used for publishing content such as: